 We are taking steps to minimise the need to attend clinical appointments in person, replacing this with telephone consultations.
-Some patients will need blood tests and we are working on how to get these done whilst minimising time in hospital.
+Some patients will need blood tests and we will contact you about how to get these done.
 If you have a temperature, cough or difficulty breathing, please call the clinic before attending.

-If you have concerns about the above advice, please talk to your dialysis or transplant team or phone us using the helpline numbers on the right of this page.
+If you have concerns about the above advice, please talk to your dialysis or transplant team or phone us using the phone numbers on the right of this page.

 Dialysis patients will have their blood tests done in the dialysis units as usual.